by Richard Katz

 As the full summer sun began its descent to fall, I prepared two flower essences in the Terra Flora biodynamic gardens.
 Towering Sunflowers gloried in the late August heat, soon to bow their swollen heads to the Earth.
 Meanwhile, closer to the ground, stood the red and robust Love-Lies-Bleeding, with cascades of tiny red-magenta blossoms falling toward the Earth.

-Both of these plants have been well known in the repertory of FES flower essences — Sunflower for well over two decades, and Love-Lies-Bleeding for 14 years.
+Both of these plants have been well known in the repertory of FES flower essences for several decades.
 Yet each time we make an essence or sit with a plant, we try to approach it with "beginner's mind."
 We want to see and experience anew just how the form, color, growth pattern, and other characteristics of the plant express its essential qualities, what we call the "gesture" of the plant (in the tradition of the natural science of Johann v.
 Goethe).

 Yet, with all its majestic grandeur, the Sunflower is not exempt from the law of gravity.
 As the disk florets ripen, Sunflower heads bulge with hundreds of seeds, and the top-heavy weight becomes too much for the stalk to bear.
 In a gesture of surrender, the Sunflower bends with its weight into the bosom of the Earth, bearing its prodigious gift of seeds for the future (and for our bird friends!).